Altinn/altinn-broker/README.md

 ### Authorization

-In its current form, we use Maskinporten bearer tokens to authorize requests.

 In order to use the API, you need to use Maskinporten to get an access token that can be used for the broker API.
 Recipients should use the scope altinn:broker.read and senders should use the scope altinn:broker.write.
 Tokens with both scopes also work.
 You can create a Maskinporten integration here: https://selvbetjening-samarbeid-ver2.difi.no/integrations